Increasing demand for PUR and POR reactive hot melt gluers for automotive adhesives

 Two-stage curing in reactive adhesive technology

-The two types, polyurethane and silane modified polyolefin based systems, both have their own unique advantages.
+The two types, polyurethane and silane-modified polyolefin-based systems, both have their own unique advantages.

-What makes PUR hot melt adhesives special
+What makes polyurethane hot melt adhesives special

-- Heat resistance: crucial for both finished products and further processing, PUR hot melts are heat resistant once they have reached the final cure.
+- Heat resistance: crucial for both finished products and further processing, PUR hot melts are heat-resistant once they have reached the final cure.
 Heat resistance is not a common property for hot melt adhesives.

 - Excellent adhesion: PUR hot melt adhesives adhere well to a wide range of substrates including lightweight materials that are increasingly used in vehicle assembly.